Tangent functional canonical correlation analysis for densities and shapes, with applications to multimodal imaging data: Introduction

-Since each element of the coefficient vector is associated with a basis element, the proposed FCCA approach enables us to easily visualize a particular direction specified by a canonical variate by first computing the associated vector in the tangent space and then projecting it back on the manifold of PDFs or shape curves.
+Since each element of the coefficient vector is associated with a basis element, the proposed tangent FCCA (TFCCA) approach enables us to easily visualize a particular direction specified by a canonical variate by first computing the associated vector in the tangent space and then projecting it back on the manifold of PDFs or shape curves.
 These canonical variate directions maximize the correlation between the given pairs of PDFs and/or shapes.
 Moreover, the canonical variates can be used as predictors in a regression model when a response is available \cite{luo2016canonical}.
 Along the lines of how existence of FCCA for random functions in Hilbert spaces is established, we examine conditions required for existence of FCCA on a chosen tangent space and explicate influence of the choice.
+As such, our work represents a novel contribution to the FCCA literature by considering non-Euclidean functional data in the form of PDFs and shape curves, and utilizing the Riemannian geometry of their representation spaces to define suitable FCCA procedures.